thisispivi/Deep-Learning-Supermarket/README.md

 ### Download and manually organize the original dataset
 1. Download the original [dataset](https://iplab.dmi.unict.it/MLC2018/)

-2. With the help of online tools remove the coordinates columns from the csv files
+1. Insert the images in the split folder

-3. Take the training set images and put them inside a new folder called **TrainingSet** in the root of the project
+1. Run all the ```split.sh``` files

-4. Take the validation set images and put them inside a new folder called **TestSet** in the root of the project
+1. Move the Training, Validation and Test set folders in the root of the project

 ## Variables configuration
 The next step is to configure the variables of the first section.